Vandivier/card-game/README.md

 Then visit http://localhost:3000/

 ## Documentation
 This will eventually be a card game.
-Right now it is pretty much an ng hello world with express on the back end and no db.
+Right now you can draw a random card but it doesn't really do anything with it.

 I'm not supporting Chrome right now because it has an issue loading es6-shim.
 I recommend you use Firefox.